1988 United Kingdom local elections

-Local elections were held in the United Kingdom in 1988.
+The 1988 United Kingdom local elections were held on Thursday 5 May 1988.
 The Conservative government held its ground and remained ahead in the projected popular vote.

 The election resulted in the Conservative Party winning 39% of the popular vote, the Labour Party winning 38% and the Social and Liberal Democrats (SLD) 18%.
 The Conservatives gained 9 seats, Labour gained 76 seats and the SLD lost 122 seats.

 These were the first national elections contested by the SLD, which had just been formed as a merger of the SDP and Liberals after several years of an alliance existing between the two parties.